 There is a great cosmic conflict occurring between the kingdom of Satan and the kingdom of God.
 Time is not an issue.
 It reveals great truth and principles for any moment in history.
 The book simply depicts that good will win over evil.
 This view came into existence at the conclusion of World War II.

 Futurist (End of Time)

-This view sees the book as prophecy of future events which will attend the end of the world and the coming of Jesus.
+This view sees the book as a prophecy of future events that will attend the end of the world and the coming of Jesus.
 Revelation claims to be a prophecy (1.3).
 There are two basic belief systems within this view: 1) Dispensationalism and 2) Moderate.

 Dispensational Theology interprets the book as a guideline for the future.
 The seven letters which make up chapters 2 and 3 are seen as seven successive ages within the history of the church.
 They are:

 - Persecution Age: the Smyrna church